 See the full policy wording for details of everything that’s covered.

 Making a claim

-Download and fill in the claim form, sign it and post it to the address on the form along with any receipts or invoices.
+- Download and fill in the claim form, sign it, and send it to the email address on the form along with any supporting documents and receipts/invoices.
+Alternatively, you can email your claim to firstname.lastname@example.org (the insurance advisor will forward your claim to the insurance company).
 Keep a copy of your receipts and invoices for your own records.

 An excess is the amount of the insurance claim that you have to pay.

 - $200 excess on all personal property claims

 For example: Your $500 smartphone is stolen and Studentsafe approves your claim.
 You will have to pay $200, and Studentsafe Inbound University insurance will pay the balance of $300.